-David has been a member of AORN since 1996 and has served in a variety of roles supporting AORN Nationally as well as with the San Antonio AORN Chapter 4409 and AORN's eChapter.
-David has held various roles, currently as a National Nominating Committee member, as well as holding positions locally as San Antonio Chapter 4409 President, President Ex-Officio, Vice President, Board of Directors and several years as the Chair for numerous committees.
+David has been a member of AORN since 1996 and has served in a variety of roles supporting AORN both Nationally as well as with the San Antonio AORN Chapter 4409 and AORN's eChapter.
+David has held various leadership roles throughout his tenure.
+Elected to a two-year term on the National Nominating Committee, as well as holding positions locally as San Antonio Chapter 4409 President, President Ex-Officio, Vice President, Board of Directors and several years as the Chair for numerous committees.

-A graduate of the University of the Incarnate Word, David has nearly 35 years of experience working in Operating Room environment.
-He has held a variety of leadership roles in surgical services throughout his career, including Regional Director, Senior Nurse Consultant, Administrative Director of Surgical Services, Adjunct Faculty at Loyola University in Chicago, NCLEX Instructor, and Nurse Educator.
-David is the owner of Resolute Advisory Group, LLC, providing Surgical Services Consulting throughout the country.
+A graduate of the University of the Incarnate Word, David has over 35 years of experience working in the operating room and procedural environments.
+He has held a variety of leadership roles in surgical services throughout his career, including Regional Director, Senior Nurse Consultant, Executive Director of Surgical and Endoscopy Services, Adjunct Faculty at Loyola University in Chicago, NCLEX Instructor, and Nurse Educator.
+David is the owner of Resolute Advisory Group, LLC, providing Surgical Services, Service Line Development, Leadership Consulting throughout the country.

 Rachel J Barrera ADN, RN,CNOR